singularityware/singularityware.github.io/pages/docs/overview/faq.md

 ABORT: Aborting with RETVAL=255
 ```

-The issue here is that during build of a squasfs image, Singularity is using the `$TMPDIR`.
+The issue here is that during build of a squashfs image, Singularity is using the `$TMPDIR`.
 If your `$TMPDIR` is overflowing (or the mount is very small!) then you would see this error.
 As a test, you can try building a sandbox.
 If this is the issue, then the sandbox should work.

 ```